Xinlei0112/Xinlei0112.github.io/project.md

 ## Discussion

-From Figure X, we can observe that certain regions contribute disproportionately to emissions.
-The feature importance analysis highlighted that economic activity, energy usage, and regional identifiers significantly impact emissions.
+From Figure 1, we can observe that certain regions contribute disproportionately to emissions.
+The feature importance analysis highlighted that energy usage significantly impact emissions.
+Than the sector is the second factor influencing the GHG emissions.
 The results demonstrate the utility of machine learning in identifying patterns and predicting future emissions.
 However, limitations include:
 Dependence on data quality: Missing or inaccurate data can affect model reliability.
 Temporal generalization: LSTM predictions are sensitive to historical trends and require careful tuning.